fenago/katacoda-scenarios/apache-kafka/apache-kafka-serialization/steps/6/text.md

 **Note:**
+- If above gradle command fails first time, you can try again.
 - Following two commands will run in **terminal 2** (It will open automatically on executing command).
 - Interface will keep switching back to terminal 1 because producer is running there after executing above command, you can manually switch by clicking `terminal 2`.